r41k0u/some_language/README.md

 ###### Control flow :
 The Hogwarts Programming Language supports conditional statements (using spells like expecto and patronum for if and else) and loops (using spells like alhomora for while) to control the flow of your program.

-###### Interactive and Bulk mode :
+###### Supports Functions and Classes :
-Our interpreter supports both interactive mode (a shell based interface where you can run single line commands) and a bulk mode (runniing a whole file through the interpreter).

-###### Failed Attempts :
-A previous attempt at making this language is also present in the repository, which doesn't support control statements and looping constructs.
+Yes!
+The Hogwarts Programming Language is Object Oriented!

 ###### Todos :
-* Add support for comments
-* Add function calls
 * Make NUMBER datatype as a dynamic one like in Python
-* Add STRING and FLOAT datatype
+* Add FLOAT datatype

 **For a full list of features and syntax, please see the documentation provided in the [docs](https://github.com/r41k0u/some_language/blob/initcalc/docs/README.md) folder.**